 Because we’re home to The Browns, the NBA Champion Cavaliers and the Cleveland Indians, it’s hard not to be a die-hard sports fan in Cleveland.
-Pretty soon you’ll be painting your face, dawning a jersey and heading out to Jacobs Field (or Progressive Field, it is a name change we’re still having a hard time accepting).
+Pretty soon you’ll be painting your face, donning a jersey and heading out to Jacobs Field (or Progressive Field, it is a name change we’re still having a hard time accepting).

 6. We’re a foodie’s paradise

 Cleveland has long been celebrated for our dining scene by publications like the Los Angeles Times, Thrillist, (The Cutler Blog!) and many more.
 Guy Fieri has even featured several local Cleveland spots in many episodes of Diners, Drive-ins and Dives because the food here is so good.
 We’ve got incredible burgers, grilled cheese, hot dogs, hot chocolate and more.
 Not to mention the growing health food scene that is sweeping our amazing city.

 7. And our brews are next level

 With all of the amazing things going on in Cleveland, you might wonder how Clevelanders keep up.
 The answer: coffee from our nationally recognized coffee houses.
 From coffee king, Phoenix Coffee who has been roasting locally for over 25 years to newbie Six Shooter Cafe, we have a coffee shop for every taste.